 As your baby grows and develops, they’ll be able to eat a wider range of foods.
 Introducing new flavour combinations to your baby’s meals can be fun and rewarding.
-Your baby may need up to 8-10 tries of a new food, offered over several days or weeks, to accept it so don’t be easily discouraged.

 Thank goodness for fruits and vegetables

 Fruits and vegetables are perfect for your baby because they are rich in important nutrients that support growth and development, including:

 - Vitamin A—for eyesight and cell growth

 - Vitamin C—an antioxidant that helps babies immune and brain function.
 Vit C also helps the body absorb iron when eaten at the same time as iron-rich (non-meat) foods, such as fortified baby cereal

 - Potassium—a mineral that helps your baby’s nervous system and muscles work well

 - Fibre—helps keep your baby’s digestive system healthy